Cloncurry–Dajarra Road

-Cloncurry–Dajarra Road is a continuous 169 km road route in the Cloncurry local government area of Queensland, Australia.
+Cloncurry–Dajarra Road is a 169 km long road route between the towns of Cloncurry and Dajarra in the Shire of Cloncurry in Queensland, Australia.
 It is a state-controlled district road (number 7708) rated as a local road of regional significance (LRRS).
 It is a north-east to south-west link between the Barkly Highway and the Diamantina Developmental Road, servicing a number of cattle grazing and production areas in northern Queensland.